Last week I was out until 9 PM, I went to the nail salon and did a little shopping. This is how my normal conversation with my mom went that evening:

 We had to call or text when we arrived where we were going.
 It annoyed every fiber in my 17-year-old being.
 Didn’t they know I was about to graduate?
 I was about to be out on my own.
 There were more fights than I would like to admit over curfews and my parents being ‘overprotective’.

 Fast forward to now.
 I have seen so many of the horrible parts of this cruel world.
 I’ve read about more women being “taken” than I would like to admit.
-I’ve heard of more children being murdered in their own backyards than I ever thought possible.
-I appreciate the fact that my parents are what some would call overprotective, even now that I’m an adult.
+I’ve heard of more children being murdered in their backyards than I ever thought possible.
+I appreciate that my parents are what some would call overprotective, even now that I’m an adult.
 I understand more now that my dad’s biggest fear was someone taking one of his children and disappearing.
-I have seen how cruel the world can be and I know that my parents were doing their best to keep us as safe as possible from that.
-I see how some men treat women and I know why they were so careful to fully trust the boys that I dated.
+I have seen how cruel the world can be, and I know that my parents were doing their best to keep us as safe as possible from that.
+I see how some men treat women, and I know why they were so careful to trust the boys I dated fully.

 In reality, I know that they aren’t overprotective.
-They simply love and care for me and they want to know that I’m safe and happy.
-Now that I’m a mom, I understand things I never would have understood at 17 or even two years ago before I was a parent.
-I never understood the worry and the fear that most parents live with about things that are out of their control.
-I worry about my 1-year-old sticking his finger in the electrical outlet, but I know that soon I will worry about things like him driving a car, selecting a college or the crowd that he becomes friends with.
+They simply love and care for me and want to know that I’m safe and happy.
+Now that I’m a mom, I understand things I would never have understood at 17 or even two years ago before I was a parent.
+I never understood the worry and fear that most parents live with about things out of their control.
+I worry about my 1-year-old sticking his finger in the electrical outlet, but I know I will soon worry about things like him driving a car, selecting a college, or the crowd with whom he becomes friends.

-I respect and understand my parents so much more now than I did at 17.
+I respect and understand my parents more now than I did at 17.
 I feel the unconditional love of my parents when my mom wonders if I’m home yet or when my dad texts me at 6:30 am to tell me he loves me.
-It has taken me 28 years to understand why my parents are in some people’s eyes “overprotective.”
+It has taken me 28 years to understand why my parents are, in some people’s eyes, “overprotective.”
 I don’t see them as overprotective, I understand they are still my parents.

-When your child leaves home, goes to college or gets married, that doesn’t mean you aren’t their parent anymore or you stop worrying.
-It brings an entire new set of worries, and I understand that now.
+When your child leaves home, goes to college, or gets married, that doesn’t mean you aren’t their parent anymore or stop worrying.
+It brings a new set of worries, and I understand that now.
 My parents don’t pry into my marriage or tell me how to raise my son.
-They aren’t overbearing or nosy, they just want to know that I’m safe, healthy and happy.
-I’m quickly learning that’s all that any parent wants, no matter how old your children are.
+They aren’t overbearing or nosy, they just want to know that I’m safe, healthy, and happy.
+I’m quickly learning that’s all any parent wants, no matter how old their children are.